Koko-66/green_bean_shop/TESTING.md

 ## <a name="validator-testing"></a>Validator testing
 Each view file has been checked with [Pep 8 online check](http://pep8online.com/) validator.
 The development took place also in an environment with enabled linters: pylint, flake8 and cornflakes-linter (VS Code extensions).
 Some errors raised by Pep 8 refer to the length of links to code referenced in comments and have not been resolved.
-HTML and CSS were checked in their relevant W3C validators and results with some notes on the remaining errors and warnings are available [here]().
-Lighthouse reports can be accessed [here]
+HTML and CSS were checked in their relevant W3C validators and any indicated errors or warning resolved.
+The pages have also been checked for accessibility and other metrics with Lighthouse whith no resulsts falling below acceptable levels.
+The tools suggestions regarging images were considered, however not always acted on considering how important they are to the site and its funcionality(e.g. they have not been converted to the new formats due to potential issues with compatibilty with other browsers).

 ## <a name="programmatic-testing"></a>Programmatic testing
 In addition to testing the code during the development using various print statments, parts of the code was also tested programmatically using Unittest.
-Each application has its own `tests` with test files divided according to the part they are testing - `models`, `views` and `forms`.
-The testing is done in an SQlite database separate from the production one, which uses its own `test_settings.py` file.
-These tests in this application are not extensive due to time constraints.
+The test have been designed for `home`, `products`, and `profiles` apps and are not complete due to time constraints.